 7. Santa Claus Parade

 Join the parade that has been a staple for locals and visitors of Victoria for the past 40 years.
 Enjoy a spectacular display of lights and other entertainment as the parade works its way through Victoria’s downtown core.
-The parade takes place on November 26 at 5:00pm.
+The parade takes place at the end of November each year.

 Christmas at Craigdarroch Castle.
 Credit: Craigdarroch Castle.